KyleHollands/Data-Analytics-Cyclistic-Case-Study/README.md

 3. Transform the data so you can work with it effectively. **
 4. Document the cleaning process. **

+Deliverable:

+Documentation of any cleaning or manipulation of data

 -------
 Analyze
 -------